aus-groundcover/georapp-help/docs/map-view-display-options.md

 # Map view display options

 ## Map Settings
-You can change basemaps, toggle between 2D and 3D data views, view 3D terrain if supported by the data, and optimise the image and map quality for your computer.
+You can change basemaps, toggle between 2D and 3D data views, view 3D terrain if supported by the data, and optimise the image quality and map quality for your computer.

 ### Map View
 Map view lets you toggle between 3D terrain, 3D smooth and 2D.
 Default view is 2D which shows a vertical map view with north to the top.
 To visualise data in 3D, select the 3D terrain or 3D Smooth view.
 The map settings include Show terrain and Image optimisation only in 3D mode.